5.002 – Responsibilities of Employees Concerning Complaints of Possible Misconduct

 All complaints of possible misconduct and any files related to these complaints shall be secured within OPA offices for a period of time consistent with the Department’s record retention policies.

-5.002-TSK-1 Supervisor Reporting Allegation of Misconduct to OPA
+5.002-TSK-1 Employee Reporting Allegation of Misconduct to OPA

-When a supervisor is referring an allegation of misconduct to OPA, the supervisor:
+When any employee is referring an allegation of misconduct to OPA, the employee:

 1. Gathers all of the following information, if possible: